akdombrowski/pingone-express_js-sample-app-guide/README.md

 ---

 > [!NOTE]
-> Keep this page open!
+> Keep this Configuration tab open!
 The values that are required for the .env file in the next step can be found here

 ![New PingOne Application Connection - Edit Configuration View](images/p1-app-conn-configuration-redirectURI.svg)